 What WPM actually tells you

 The words-per-minute the timer logs is your writing speed, not your typing speed.
-Typing speed (mechanical keystrokes) for adult adults is 40–80 wpm.
+Typing speed (mechanical keystrokes) for adults is 40–80 wpm.
 Writing speed (with thinking, planning, sentence-construction) is much lower because the bottleneck isn't your fingers.

 Typical writing-speed ranges: